offsoc/forgejo/options/setting/config-cheat-sheet.md

   - 25:  insecure SMTP
   - 465: SMTP Secure
   - 587: StartTLS
-  If no protocol is specified, it will be inferred by this setting:
+  If no protocol is specified, it will be inferred by this setting.:
   ```ini
   SMTP_PORT =
   ```